fedeval/image-processing-api/README.md

 | height        | it should be a positive integer      |
 | width         | it should be a positive integer      |

-Not that full instructions including a preview of all the available images and their filenames can be accessed using the main API endpoint.
+Note that full instructions including a preview of all the available images and their filenames can be accessed using the main API endpoint.
 Assuming the app is running on port 3000 that would be:

 [http://localhost:3000/api](http://localhost:3000/api)